PWNFinance/gm_events_cities/events/pitch-event-istanbul/readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  - @Founders, we would love to meet you at Devconnect!
+  - Founders, we would love to meet you at Devconnect!
   - Join us for some 1-1 pitch sessions and drinks with VC funds that are excited to hear your story.
   - Venue address to be shared upon confirmation of participation.
   - Pitches - Invited founders will have one-to-one 30min pitches with one or multiple VCs.